nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

 ```
 We will carry out some timing experiments, so let's
-use the [`BenchmarkTools`](https://github.com/JuliaCI/BenchmarkTools.jl)-package and swith off printouts in
+use the [`BenchmarkTools`](https://github.com/JuliaCI/BenchmarkTools.jl)-package and switch off printouts in
 the NEP-solver:
 ```julia-repl
 julia> using BenchmarkTools